waleedza99/Pexeso/README.md

 # The-Concentration-Game
-Developed a modified version of the Concentration game in python
+Developed a simplified version of the Concentration game in python